 - prohibited manoeuvres (such as 'No Right Turn').

 Safety is always our priority.
 We carry out regular inspections of the roads but also rely on the public reporting potholes to us.
-Following the 2014 budget statement, we bid for a share of the Pothole Fund to help repair damage to the local road network and received £412,000.

 You can report a pothole online.